-The Company had income tax liabilities and receivables of (\$5,729,000) and \$346,000 as of May 31, 2007 and 2006, respectively.
+The Company had an income tax receivable of \$530,000 as of May 31, 2008 and an income tax liability of \$5,729,000 as of May 26, 2007.

-The tax benefit associated with the exercise of nonqualified stock options and the disqualifying dispositions by employees of incentive stock options and shares issued under the Company's Employee Stock Purchase Plan reduced income taxes payable by \$7,043,000 and \$7,384,000 for the years ended May 31, 2007 and 2006, respectively.
-Such benefit is reflected as additional paid-in capital.
+The tax benefit associated with the exercise of nonqualified stock options and the disqualifying dispositions by employees of incentive stock options and shares issued under the Company's Employee Stock Purchase Plan reduced income taxes payable by \$4,530,000 and \$7,043,000 for the years ended May 31, 2008 and May 26, 2007, respectively.

 Realization of the deferred tax assets is dependent upon generating sufficient future taxable income.
-Although realization is not assured for the deferred tax assets, management believes that it is more likely than not that they will be realized through future taxable earnings or alternative tax strategies.
+Although realization is not assured for the deferred tax assets, management currently believes that it is more likely than not that they will be realized through future taxable earnings or alternative tax strategies.

-Deferred income taxes have not been provided on the undistributed earnings of approximately \$15,659,000 from the Company's foreign subsidiaries as of May 31, 2007 since these amounts are intended to be indefinitely reinvested in foreign operations.
+Deferred income taxes have not been provided on the undistributed earnings of approximately \$26,200,000 from the Company's foreign subsidiaries as of May 31, 2008 since these amounts are intended to be indefinitely reinvested in foreign operations.
 It is not practicable to calculate the deferred taxes associated with these earnings; however, foreign tax credits would likely be available to reduce federal income taxes in the event of distribution.

-The Company has foreign net operating loss carryforwards of \$7,234,000, of which \$413,000 will expire in 2016 and the remaining amount can be carried forward indefinitely.
+The Company has foreign net operating loss carryforwards of \$16,000,000, of which \$1,600,000 will begin to expire in 2013 and the remaining amount can be carried forward indefinitely.